-The only medication that's approved to treat ALS, called riluzole (Rilutek), works by lowering glutamate levels.
+The only medications approved to treat ALS are riluzole (Rilutek) and edaravone (Radicava).
+They work by lowering glutamate levels.

 Immune system problems.
 Your immune system protects your body from foreign invaders such as bacteria and viruses.
 In your brain, microglia are the main type of immune cell.
 They destroy germs and damaged cells.